White Whale Records: The Turtles

-When White Whale signed the Turtles, they were known as "The Crossfires"; a surf music band looking to change their style, as surf music was fading.
+When White Whale signed the Turtles, they were known as the Crossfires, a surf music band looking to change their style, as surf music was fading.
 The label encouraged a name change to "The Tyrtles", in the manner of The Beatles and The Byrds.
 The band accepted the new name, but not the variant spelling.
-Relations between the label and the band were not always smooth, with White Whale pressuring the band for "more hits", then for singers Howard Kaylan and Mark Volman to fire the rest of the group, and work instead with hired musicians, in order to save money.
-Kaylan wrote the song "Elenore" as a humorous take on "Happy Together" (the only #1 hit for both the group and the White Whale label), which ironically became a hit itself.
-He and Volman also democratized the group, insisting everyone share in the writing and vocal duties, despite what the label wanted, and recorded a concept album, The Turtles Present the Battle of the Bands (on which "Elenore" was featured).
+Relations between the label and the band were not always smooth, with White Whale pressuring the band for "more hits", then for singers Howard Kaylan and Mark Volman to fire the rest of the group, and work, instead, with hired musicians, to save money.
+Kaylan wrote the song "Elenore" as a humorous take on "Happy Together" (the only number-one hit for both the group and the White Whale label), which ironically became a hit itself.
+Volman and he also democratized the group, insisting everyone share in the writing and vocal duties, despite what the label wanted, and recorded a concept album, The Turtles Present the Battle of the Bands (on which "Elenore" was featured).

-When the Turtles disbanded in the early 1970s, White Whale lost their big moneymaker; in retaliation, and to prevent Kaylan and Volman from continuing their musical careers, White Whale insisted they held the rights to not only the Turtles' name and back catalog, but Kaylan and Volman's individual given names.
-Kaylan and Volman responded by moving into session work and continuing under a pseudonym, Flo and Eddie; White Whale Records, on the other hand, went out of business not long after.
-The label's final releases were the single "1900 Yesterday" by Liz Damon's Orient Express and a self-titled album by the same group; although both charted (the single reaching a respectable #33), it wasn't enough to keep the company going.
+When the Turtles disbanded in the early 1970s, White Whale lost their big moneymaker; in retaliation, and to prevent Kaylan and Volman from continuing their musical careers, White Whale insisted they held the rights to not only the Turtles' name and back catalog, but also Kaylan and Volman's individual given names.
+Kaylan and Volman responded by moving into session work and continuing under a pseudonym, Flo and Eddie; White Whale Records, though, went out of business not long after.
+The label's final releases were the single "1900 Yesterday" by Liz Damon's Orient Express and a self-titled album by the same group; although both charted (the single reaching a respectable number 33), it was not enough to keep the company going.
 White Whale's assets were sold at auction in 1974, at which point Kaylan and Volman won the rights to the Turtles' master recordings.
-Kaylan and Volman would not earn the rights to their own names (or the Turtles') again until 1983.
+Kaylan and Volman did not earn the rights to their own names (or the Turtles') again until 1983.

 Anthem Records

 Feigin and Lasseff folded White Whale Records in 1971 and created a new label called Anthem Records (not to be confused with the later Canadian label of the same name.)
-Anthem was initially distributed in the US by United Artists.
+Anthem was initially distributed in the United States by United Artists.
 Two White Whale acts were transferred to Anthem (Liz Damon's Orient Express and The Dillards), and they are the only artists to have albums issued on the label.
 The label also provided US distribution for a single by Freddie Mercury under the alias "Larry Lurex".
 One of Anthem's last signings was the duo of Lindsey Buckingham and Stevie Nicks, whose Buckingham Nicks LP was released via Polydor in 1973.
 (Polydor issued several albums with credits to "Anthem Record Productions" after the label lost distribution with United Artists the previous year.)
 Anthem Records was officially dissolved that same year.